Futureproof: Roadside Cleanup Crews

 I remember driving with my dad and occasionally passing by groups of those convicted of minor offenses serving their community service hours on a roadside cleanup crew.
 Back then, small groups wore hi-vis vests, carried trash bags, and picked up garbage along the roadways.
 A van or bus with a supervisor was somewhere nearby.
 That scene is very different today.

 Things changed when we started to militarize law enforcement.
 It happened slowly yet intentionally.
 To save money, defense forces made obsolete MRAPS and other war vehicles available to police agencies at giveaway prices.
-These intimidating vehicles are now in our communities.
-Bakersfield looks like wartorn Baghdad from decades ago.
+These intimidating vehicles are now a part of our communities.
+Bakersfield resembles a war-torn Baghdad from a bygone era.
 Prisons are big business today, too.
-The prison is now the third largest employer in our county.
+The prison is now the county's third-largest employer.

-We also turned our back on the climate accords and eliminated many environmental regulations that held corporations and individuals responsible for polluting.
+We also turned our backs on the climate accords and eliminated many environmental regulations that held corporations and individuals responsible for polluting.
 As a result, over the last 20 years, temperatures and the piles of trash along our roadways have continued to rise.
-Outdoor work crews must now be outfitted with some sort of cooling apparatus during summer months.
-The trash they come into contact with is far more dangerous to handle too.
-So now the government spends the money we were supposed to have saved by purchasing MRAP vehicles to equip those convicted of minor infractions with expensive disposable protective equipment to carry out what was once a relatively easy yet meaningful task to set up and supervise.
+Outdoor work crews must now be equipped with some form of cooling apparatus during the summer months.
+The garbage they come into contact with is far more dangerous to handle, too.
+Now, the government spends the money we were supposed to have saved by purchasing MRAP vehicles to equip those convicted of minor infractions with expensive disposable protective equipment, making it a relatively easy yet meaningful task to set up and supervise.
 Oh yeah, last year, our local city council approved cooling tent attachments for some of the MRAPs, which, ironically, makes them more expensive and polluting as they burn even more diesel fuel.

 Seeing these work crews is becoming more common.
 Every time I pass one of these outfits on the side of the road, I am filled with a bit of fear for the future.
 The worst thing about all this is that I see the same fear on my son’s face, too.